 Outcomes: The Interbranch Team shall develop and the Executive shall file with the Council the Vashon-Maury Island P-Suffix Conditions Report, which shall include identification of recommended amendments to the p-suffix conditions and special district overlays.
 The Executive shall also file with the Council an ordinance adopting updates to the p-suffix conditions and special district overlays as recommended in the Report.

 Lead: The Department of Permitting and Environmental Review shall lead an Interbranch Team including the Office of Performance, Strategy and Budget, Council staff, and the Prosecuting Attorney's office.
 Other departments may need to participate depending on the requirement of the p-suffix condition and special district overlay requirements.
-Executive staff shall update and coordinate with the Councilmember office(s) represent ng Vashon-Maury Island throughout the community planning process.
+Executive staff shall update and coordinate with the Councilmember office(s) representing Vashon-Maury Island throughout the community planning process.